Zulkiflee Mohd Zin

-Zulkiflee bin Mohd Zin is a Malaysian politician served as Deputy Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh and Member Rais Yasin since April 2023.
+Zulkiflee bin Mohd Zin (born 3 June 1968) is a Malaysian politician served as Deputy Member of the Malacca State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh and Member Rais Yasin since April 2023.
 He has also served as Member of the Malacca State Legislative Assembly (MLA) for Taboh Naning since November 2021.
 He is the son of the former Chief Minister of Malacca Datuk Seri Mohd Zin Abdul Ghani.

 Political career

 Candidate for the Malacca State Legislative Assembly (2021)

 In the 2021 state election, Zulkiflee Mohd Zin made his electoral debut after being nominated by BN to contest for the Taboh Naning state seat.
 Zulkiflee is contesting against Abu Hashim Abdul of Perikatan Nasional and Zairi Suboh of Pakatan Harapan.
 He won the seat by gaining 3,170 votes with the majority of 1,825.

 Deputy Member of the Malacca State Executive Council (since 2023)

 On 6 April 2023, Zulkiflee Mohd Zin was appointed by Chief Minister Ab Rauf as Deputy EXCO Member in charge of Housing, Local Government, Drainage, Climate Change and Disaster Management, deputising for EXCO Member Rais Yasin.